evanaff/CTF-writeups/2024/Hacktoday 2024/DumpTheSecret/README.md

 pass rar : letusstartthegame

-## Solve
+## Solution
-First, I check the type of **chall.raw** file.
+First, I checked the type of **chall.raw** file.

 ![image](https://github.com/user-attachments/assets/49c045cf-0791-4a7c-84de-4d798110c71a)

-Windows Event Trace Log file can be analyzed using volatility.
-First command I used is `windows.filescan` to scan all files in memory dumps.
+It turned out to be a `Windows Event Trace Log` file, which can be analyzed using `Volatility3`.
+The first command I ran was `windows.filescan` to scan all files inside the memory dump.

 ![image](https://github.com/user-attachments/assets/e7dd176b-c606-4259-bcf0-ba529e3cf57f)

-I found interesting file from filescan result named `secret.rar` so I dump it using windows.dumpfiles.
+From the result, I found an interesting file named `secret.rar`.
+I dumped it using `windows.dumpfiles`.

 ![image](https://github.com/user-attachments/assets/b0e2b22e-133c-405d-b24c-f7bd32437209)